Metacognition for SEND and Neurodivergent Students

 Case Study 4: Whole School Implementation

 Teachers must make their own thinking visible by regularly thinking aloud and modelling tasks.
 It is essential to break complex activities into smaller, manageable steps using visual checklists and clear prompts.
-Educators should also establish consistent language across all subjects so that students can easily recognise and apply these strategies in different contexts.
+Educators should also establish consistent language across all subjects so that learners can easily recognise and apply these strategies in different contexts.

 Teaching Metacognitive Skills to Children with Learning Disabilities by H. Lee Swanson (1990)